w3c/publ-wg/Meetings/Minutes/Readme.md

+# Meeting Minutes

-This directory includes the meeting minutes of the Publishing Working Group
+(This directory will include the meeting minutes of the Publishing Working Group)